 What is one piece of advice you would give someone thinking about living in a van?

 I tell anyone and everyone to make the jump and go for it.
 I have truly never a met a person that hit the road and said they regretted it.
-Living in a van sounds so ridiculous until you do it and realize how incredible it can be.
+Van life sounds so ridiculous until you do it and realize how incredible it can be.
 I don’t want to sell it as a perfect lifestyle because it’s definitely really hard at times.
 But as long as you prepare for it financially and mentally, you can make it a smooth transition and really enjoy all of the opportunities it can bring.